-- 1. An integrated, shared and strategic approach to leopard conservation and management implemented; - 2.
-Incentives for leopard conservation through, inter alia creating zones for the management of leopard on private and communal land implemented, with mechanisms to mitigate the illegal harvesting of leopard; - 3.
-Norms and Standards for hunting leopard implemented; - 4.
-Revised leopard hunting off-take allocations to enhance, broaden, and transform benefits from leopard hunting implemented; - 5.
-Interventions for mitigating the creation of damage causing leopards, and, through mitigation, transitioning from Damage Causing Animal destruction to evidence-based sustainable harvesting of leopard through hunting, where appropriate; and - 6.
+- An integrated, shared and strategic approach to leopard conservation and management implemented; - Incentives for leopard conservation through, inter alia creating zones for the management of leopard on private and communal land implemented, with mechanisms to mitigate the illegal harvesting of leopard; - 3.
+Norms and Standards, and process for revised quota allocations, to enhance, broaden, and transform the hunting industry implemented; - 4.
+Interventions for mitigating the creation of damage causing leopards, and for transitioning from Damage Causing Animal destruction to evidence-based sustainable harvesting of leopard where appropriate; and - 5.
 Mechanisms to collaborate with traditional and spiritual leaders and traditional healers, and to ensure legal, equitable, and sustainable access to, and benefits derived from, leopard parts and derivatives, e.g. skins for traditional, cultural, and spiritual needs, that enhances the dignity and freedoms required for such traditional and spiritual practices.